 A minor (i.e. someone who is under 16 years of age) may be able to give informed consent if they have sufficient understanding and intelligence to enable full understanding of what is being proposed.

-Where does the information go that a young person or family member provide?
+Where does the information go that a young person, family member or carer provide?